Release DetailsLABEL Dark Descent

 I have only the vaguest memories of listening to Ghoulgotha’s debut, The Deathmass Cloak.
 Whether it was a case of too much music too little time, or simply that The Deathmass Cloak was unexceptional, the album failed to make an impression on me.
 In light of this, listening to the group’s latest album, To Starve the Cross, I am, in effect, hearing them again for the first time.

 What is most striking about Ghoulgotha’s style of murky doom/death is the band’s pervasive and inventive use of melody.
-Goulgotha frequently uses dueling melodic lines to a richly textured sound.
+Goulgotha frequently uses dueling melodic lines to create a richly textured sound.
 These phrases are not always the straightforward harmonies of, say, Iron Maiden, but frequently something more akin to the adventurous and occasionally disjointed early-At the Gates material, where different but complementary parts intersect and diverge to create more intriguing, and occasionally chaotic harmonic patterns.

 The heavy riffing on To Starve the Cross is the iron-fisted yin, to the melodies delicate yang.
 Typically, the guitars and drums march in a plodding lock-step with beats and notes striking like simultaneous hammer blows.
 Though typical death metal tremolo riffs crop up to provide a little melodic movement, the overall effect is largely rhythmic, and consequently short on memorable themes.